amitVats/microservice/README.md

 # microservice
 Microservices Tutorial

 This tutorial contains an Demo Application based on Microservices architecture.
-The Application is divided into two service:
+The Application is basically divided into two services:

 1. QuesionBank Service- This service is responsible for adding and retreiving questions into database.
 This service uses hibernate to interact with H2 database for different database operation.
 2. Interview Service - This service consumes the QuestionBank service acting as a layer between business use case and database operations.